EfficientViT: Multi-Scale Linear Attention for High-Resolution Dense Prediction: Method

 \section{Method}

-This section first introduces lightweight Multi-Scale Attention (MSA).
-Unlike prior works, our lightweight MSA module simultaneously achieves a global receptive field and multi-scale learning with only hardware-efficient operations.
-Then we present a new family of models named EfficientViT based on the proposed MSA module for on-device semantic segmentation.
+This section first introduces the multi-scale linear attention module.
+Unlike prior works, our multi-scale linear attention simultaneously achieves the global receptive field and multi-scale learning with only hardware-efficient operations.
+Then, based on the multi-scale linear attention, we present a new family of vision transformer models named EfficientViT for high-resolution dense prediction.